k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/07_custom_interface.md

 # Custom Interface

 The Custom interface type is used to interact with interface types that are not defined as a dedicated interface type in Fabric, such as SSH or any other interface that requires user, password, port and host.
-For example,xxxxxx.

 You can also use Custom interface type in order to store an encrypted password.
 For example, to connect to a website using a user and a password.
 Then, in order to get the password's original value, use getCustomProperties API in the user code.